vtlanglois/GWD/README.md

 - Copy the CSS styling in the `<style>` element into your personal webpage `<style>` element.
 - Copy the CSS styling in the `<style>` element into your personal `.css` file.
+     - If you do this and the styling is not working, [see the issue here](#i-copied-a-html-code-snippet-into-my-html-file-that-had-styling-but-its-no-longer-styled)

 # Resources